Sel roti: Preparation and ingredients

 It is made of rice flour with added flavours.
-A batter is prepared by adding water, sugar, and ghee to roughly grinded rice flour.
+A batter is prepared by adding water, sugar, and ghee to roughly ground rice flour.
 The ghee can also be substituted by cooking oil or butter.
-Spices such as cardamom and clove could also be added to the batter.
-The ingredients are then let to rest for a couple of hours.
-Once the batter is set, it is deep fried in cooking oil or ghee.
+Spices such as cardamom and clove may be added to the batter.
+The ingredients are then allowed to rest for a few hours.
+Studies show that letting the batter sit for about six hours at around 30 °C makes sel roti taste better and more cost-effective to prepare.
+During this time, natural bacteria and yeast ferment the batter and make it more acidic.
+This extra acidity helps the sel roti soak up less oil during frying, so it turns out less greasy, more flavorful, and more economical.

+Once the batter is set, it is deep-fried in cooking oil or ghee.
 Instead of water, milk can also be used to prepare the batter.
 However, using milk can reduce the shelf life of the dish.
+When stored properly (for example, in a dry, airtight container), sel roti can remain edible for about two weeks at room temperature.